gabriel-francelino/VehiclesRentalExpress/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Run `docker compose up -d` to create database
+4. Run `npm run migrate dev` to create the tables
-4. Run `npm start` to start the server
+5. Run `npm start` to start the server

 ## API Endpoints